tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/产品动态_intl_en.md

 <li>Improved the success rate of turning on mics.</li>
 </ul>
 <br>Windows:<ul style="margin:0">
-<li>Supported username and password verification for SOCKS5 proxies.</li>
+<li>Supported username and password verification for SOCKS5 proxies.
 <li>Fixed the issue of extremely low frame rate on some cameras when streams are pushed in the portrait mode.</li>
 </ul></td>
 <td>2020-07-31</td>